lethang7794/devops-book/chap-09.md

 [^19]: Valkey is a fork of Redis that was created after Redis switched from an open source license to dual-licensing
 [^20]: You can you DynamoDB as a replacement for Redis.
 [^21]: _Cache hit ratio_ is the percentage of requests that are a cache hit
+[^22]: The name metadata may be different from the file name.